Charmve/PaperWeeklyAI/README.md

 # PaperWeeklyAI

-Study papers in the fields of computer vision, NLP, and machine learning algorithms every week.
+Studying papers in the fields of computer vision, NLP, and machine learning algorithms every week.

 <p align="center">